 - (A) Grantee shall develop and provide an OWRP that meets the requirements of AB 1826 and may be required to modify the OWRP, as required by the County. - (B) Grantee shall produce, keep current, and provide education and outreach information to all Commercial Businesses (as defined in Public Resources Code Section 42649.8), subscribed to Grantee services, on AB 1826 and identification of who is affected by the legislation.
 The education and outreach information shall be available on Grantee's website, mailed in annual newsletter/letter/publication and included in the Grantee's brochure.
-Additionally, the availability of the OWRP shall be promoted through Grantee's website, mailers, billing inserts, email content, and/or online announcements, upon request by the County at no additional cost to the County. - (C) Grantee shall offer Organic Waste Handling Service to all customers subject to the requirements of AB 1826.
-Grantee shall offer Organic Waste Handling Service in accordance with the rates set forth in Exhibit "E" or as may be adjusted under the terms of this Agreement. - (D) For customers that do not receive Organic Waste Handling Services for all Organic Waste generated or do not otherwise meet AB 1826 requirements, Grantee shall: (1) conduct annual customer surveys, utilizing a form and introductory letter jointly developed by Grantee and Division, (2) send annual non-compliance with AB 1826 letters to customers, where appropriate, and (3) offer Onsite Waste Assessments.
-Grantee shall provide copies of customer survey results and Onsite Waste Assessments to the County on a quarterly basis in accordance with Exhibit "L." Grantee shall prioritize Onsite Waste Assessments to target businesses with over two (2) cubic yards of service per week and/or customers that the Grantee identifies as large generators of Organic Waste, such as hotels, business parks, and those with significant landscaping.
+Additionally, the availability of the OWRP shall be promoted through Grantee's website, mailers, billing inserts, email content, and/or online announcements, upon request by the County at no additional cost to the County. - (C) RESERVED - (D) For customers that do not receive Organic Waste Handling Services for all Organic Waste generated or do not otherwise meet AB 1826 requirements, Grantee shall: (1) conduct annual customer surveys, utilizing a form and introductory letter jointly developed by Grantee and Division, (2) send annual non-compliance with AB 1826 letters to customers, where appropriate, and (3) offer Onsite Waste Assessments.
+Grantee shall provide copies of customer survey results and Onsite Waste Assessments to the County on a quarterly basis in accordance with Exhibit L. Grantee shall prioritize Onsite Waste Assessments to target businesses with over two (2) cubic yards of service per week and/or customers that the Grantee identifies as large generators of Organic Waste, such as hotels, business parks, and those with significant landscaping.
 Grantee shall also target commercial customers that have food service operations such as restaurants, grocery stores, hospitals, hotels, corporate cafes, bakeries, etc. Grantee personnel shall conduct outreach to introduce the Organic Waste Handling Service and conduct initial Onsite Waste Assessments of customer needs.
-At a minimum, the Onsite Waste Assessment shall include:
+At a minimum, the Onsite Waste Assessment shall include: - (i) Visual Waste Audits of commercial premises to evaluate the Organic Waste service requirement and service level needs. - (ii) Grantee shall conduct training programs for employees such as servers, food preparers, hospitality, and maintenance to place solid waste in the appropriate containers, as requested by commercial customer. - (E) RESERVED - (F) Grantee shall assist County to identify who is affected by the legislation and provide education and outreach information to all businesses (as defined in Public Resources Code Section 42649.8), that are not subscribed to Grantee services, on AB 1826. - (G) Grantee shall assist the County with administration of CalRecycle-compliant exemptions for Organic Waste Handling Services.
+At a minimum, Grantee shall perform the tasks outlined in Exhibit A(c)(8)(D) and provide a recommendation and supporting documentation to the County on whether a service exemption is recommended for each non-compliant customer, in a format specified by the County

-- (i) Visual Waste Audits of commercial premises to evaluate the Organic Waste service requirement and service level needs. - (ii) Grantee shall conduct training program for employees such as servers, food preparers, hospitality, and maintenance to place solid waste in the appropriate containers, as requested by commercial customer. - (E) Grantee shall provide outreach to participating customers with Organic Waste Handling Services, which shall include, but is not limited to, the following: - (i) Provide Organics recycling information annually including step by step process; guidelines for new employee training; do's and don'ts of separation; signage examples; source reduction suggestions; links to online County programs/resources; information on environmentally preferable purchasing policies; and resource list of sustainability programs and toolkits from trade organizations for example, but not limited to, the National Restaurant Association and U.S.-Composting Council Curb to Compost toolkit and/or government agencies like the Environmental Protection Agency toolkit for Reducing Food Waste and Packaging and Federal Trade Commission guidelines on compostable and degradable claims. - (ii) Help customers to implement the program and provide long term support. - (iii) Conduct comprehensive on-site bilingual trainings with kitchen and janitorial staff at no additional charge to the customer, upon request. - (iv) Follow-up and monitor annually to ensure successful participation, which shall include Visual Waste Audits and additional training, when necessary. - (F) Grantee shall assist County to identify who is affected by the legislation and provide education and outreach information to all businesses (as defined in Public Resources Code Section 42649.8), that are not subscribed to Grantee services, on AB 1826. - (G) Grantee shall assist the County with administration of CalRecycle-compliant exemptions for Organic Waste Handling Services.
-At a minimum, Grantee shall perform the tasks outlined in Exhibit A(c)(8)(D) and provide a recommendation and supporting documentation to the County on whether a service exemption is recommended for each non-compliant customer, in a format specified by the County - (H) Quarterly, Grantee shall provide a report of all outreach, education, and monitoring efforts to both subscribers and non-subscribers of Grantee services, including, but not limited to, entity name and address, as described in Exhibit L.
+(H) Quarterly, Grantee shall provide a report of all outreach, education, and monitoring efforts to both subscribers and non-subscribers of Grantee services, including, but not limited to, entity name and address, as described in Exhibit L.